Reventaine/cadastral-to-openstreetmap/README.md

 # cadastral-to-openstreetmap
 A tool for generating map areas on OpenStreetMap based on cadastral numbers.
+The tool allows you to extract geographical information from cadastral numbers and display it on the OpenStreetMap platform, providing a visual representation of property boundaries and ownership.
+The tool makes it easier for users to search for and view specific properties on the map, and helps to improve the accuracy and completeness of the OpenStreetMap database.